 In this article, we take a look at the Help to Buy: ISA scheme now that the deadline has passed, what it means if you already have this ISA, and what your options are if you’re looking to save up for your first home.

-When is the deadline for Help to Buy: ISA applications?
+When was the deadline for Help to Buy: ISA applications?

-Make sure to look into these schemes sooner rather than later so that you don’t miss out.
-Make an enquiry if you need any advice on how to save for your mortgage.
+Make an enquiry if you need advice on alternatives to the Help to Buy ISA and other schemes that can help you save for a property.
 The expert brokers we work with can also help you find the best deal on the mortgage you’ll be applying for afterwards.

 How do I apply for a Help to Buy: ISA before they close?